firavoyage/blogging/projects.md

   - same root with different affix
   - quick reaction clicking next
 - definition page
-  - chinese translation from google
+  - chinese translation from google and mistral ai
-  - english explanation from cambridge and collins
+  - one line explanation from cambridge and collins
   - synonyms from cambridge and merriam webster
   - example sentences from collins and merriam webster
   - history from oxford